largest tribe in india

 Central Indian Belt

 This belt is home to almost half of India’s population.
 Bihar, Odisha, West Bengal, and Madhya Pradesh are the states that fall under this belt category.
-Some important Dravidian languages in Central India are Kurukh, spoken by the Oraon; Kui, spoken by the Kondh of Orissa; and Malto, spoken by tribes of Rajmahal hills.
+Some important Dravidian languages in Central India are Kurukh, spoken by the Oraon; Kui, spoken by the Kondh of Orissa; and Malto, spoken by tribes of the Rajmahal hills.

 Western Indian Belt